Mariculture: Finfish

 Finfish species raised in mariculture include salmon, cod, scallops, certain species of prawn, European lobsters, abalone and sea cucumbers.
+The most common method used to raise these species in the marine environment involves net pens or cages suspended in the ocean or large coastal embayments.
+These structures are anchored to the seabed or moored to floats, allowing high volumes of clean, naturally circulating seawater to flow through and supply the fish with oxygen while flushing away waste.

 Fish species selected to be raised in saltwater pens do not have any additional artificial feed requirements, as they live off of the naturally occurring nutrients within the water column.
 Typical practice calls for the juveniles to be planted on the bottom of the body of water within the pen, which utilize more of the water column within their sea pen as they grow and develop.
+However, in intensive farming systems used for high-value finfish like salmon, the fish are typically fed manufactured, nutritionally complete pelleted feed, which is often delivered automatically to maintain efficient growth rates.
+The strategic site selection of these marine farms is crucial, requiring careful assessment of water depth, current speeds, shelter from storms, and proximity to shore to ensure optimal fish health and minimal environmental impact.

 Environmental effects

 Mariculture has rapidly expanded over the last two decades due to new technology, improvements in formulated feeds, greater biological understanding of farmed species, increased water quality within closed farm systems, greater demand for seafood products, site expansion and government interest.
 As a consequence, mariculture has been subject to some controversy regarding its social and environmental impacts.
 Commonly identified environmental impacts from marine farms are: